Guilbert12/Kata2023_team_onion/README.md

 - Road Warrior gathers analytical data from users trips for various purposes - travel trends, locations, airline and hotel vendor preferences, cancellation and update frequency, and so on,
 ### Additional Context
 - Must integrate seamlessly with existing travel systems (i.e, SABRE, APOLLO),
-- Must integrate with preferred travel agency for quick problem resolution (help me!) must work internationally technical requirements,
+- Must integrate with preferred travel agency for quick problem resolution (help me!)
+- Must work internationally technical requirements,
+### Technical Requirements
 - Users must be able to access the system at all times (max 5 minutes per month of unplanned downtime),
 - Travel updates must be presented in the app within 5 minutes of generation by the source,
-- Response time from web (800ms) and mobile,
+- Response time from web (800ms) and mobile (First-contentful paint of under 1.4 sec)

 Users
 - 2 million active users/week,